-Parvaz's family members said they have had no direct contact with the 39-year-old since she disembarked from a Qatar Airways flight in Damascus last Friday.
+Meanwhile, Parvaz's family members said they have had no direct contact with her since she disembarked from a Qatar Airways flight in Damascus last Friday.

 "We're thankful for the official confirmation, it's a good first step which now allows U.S., Canadians and Iranian officials to take further action," said Todd Barker, Parvaz's fiance, of Luxembourg.

 "We trust that they will be treating her with the respect that she deserves," said her father, Firouz Parvaz of Vancouver, Canada.